 air travel and marijuana

-While marijuana (cannabis) has been available for sale for medicinal purposes for several years in numerous states, three states, Colorado, Washington, and Oregon, allow any adult age 21 or older, including air travelers from other states or countries, to legally buy and consume marijuana products.
+US laws concerning marijuana (cannabis) vary by state, and several states allow any adult age 21 or older, including air travelers from other states or countries, to legally buy, possess, and consume marijuana products.

-While the laws about recreational marijuana have changed in Colorado, Oregon, and Washington, the laws and regulations related to airline travel and marijuana have not changed at all.
+While the marijuana laws of some states have changed, the laws and regulations related to airline travel and marijuana have not changed at all.

-Any airline passenger who intends to fly to the states of Washington, Oregon, or Colorado for to legally consume recreational marijuana should be aware of a few basic realities about air travel and marijuana.
+Any airline passenger who intends to fly to a state where marijuana is legal should be aware of a few basic realities about air travel and marijuana.

 Basic questions and answers

-The following questions are related to travel to and from airports located in the states of Washington, Oregon, and Colorado, where both recreational and medicinal marijuana are currently legal.
+The following questions are related to travel to and from airports located in those states where marijuana is currently legal.